jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The SDHPC framework helps navigate complex requirements.
 [Figure %s](#ab_cluster) highlights the HPC storage and data center migration use-case that drove its development.
 Implementing the migration required reconstructing the HPC service in the new data center facility.
-In order to avoid extended downtimes for the entire HPC community, we planned the data migration around moving isolated subsets of users in batches across the storage systems.
+In order to avoid extended downtime for the entire HPC community, we planned the data migration around moving isolated subsets of users in batches across the storage systems.
 We planned the compute migration by staging an initial footprint of HPC compute capacity as a separate cluster attached to the new GPFS platform in the new facility.

 We designate Cluster A in #fig:ab_cluster as the HPC resources associate with the original storage platform and Cluster B as the HPC resources associate with the new storage platform.